cocos3d/cocos3d/README.md

 3. Add the newly linked cocos2d files to the project by dragging the `cocos2d` folder from the cocos3d distribution folder to the Xcode Project Navigator panel.

-At the time of this release, the current version of cocos2d is `2.1`, and by default, the demo apps within the cocos3d distribution are pre-configured to use that version.
+At the time of this release, the current stable version of cocos2d is `2.0`, and by default, the demo apps within the cocos3d distribution are pre-configured to use that version.
 To build and run the demo apps with a different version of cocos2d, follow the steps described above.